UmakanthA/UMBC-DATA606-Capstone/docs/proposal.md

 ## Tools and Technologies
 **PostgreSQL**: advanced open source database for data storage, efficient querying, manipulating and managing the data.

-**Databricks**: open analytics platform for building and deploying machine learning tasks. to perform initial data analysis, for cleaning and preprosessing the dataset and for creating and running machine learning models.
+**Databricks**: open analytics platform for building and deploying machine learning tasks,to perform initial data analysis, for cleaning and preprosessing the dataset.

 **Snowflake**: cloud based analytics service.